 - The organizers should mention recent or upcoming programs at ICTS or elsewhere that the proposed program has overlap with.
 They should also mention if the proposed program is part of a regular series.

 The Centre will allocate budgetary support as per its norms and the needs of the proposed program.
 To do this, we need to know the expected number of participants from outside Bangalore (and a rough estimate from within Bangalore), expected number of single and sharing rooms required and approximate travel assistance expected.
 Please note that there are only limited funds available for travel assistance, especially for foreign travel.
 ICTS encourages organisers to bring in additional support, especially for international travel of foreign speakers and participants, for a more optimal utilisation of ICTS resources.
 Organizers should give details of any such additional sources of financial support for the program that they expect to bring in.
 Mention the budget headings for which these funds can be used (e.g travel, local expenses, etc.)

 The organizers are also required to submit a summary report within a month after the program ends.

 For all programs supported and organized by ICTS, the audiovisual material collected during the course of the program will be uploaded on the ICTS YouTube channel and the ICTS website.

 What should be the duration of a program?

-- Short duration programs, covering important developments in an area that requires a focused response, run for 2-6 weeks.
+Programs covering important developments in an area that requires a focused response run for 2-3 weeks.
 A scientific case for the appropriateness of the duration needs to be made in the proposal.
-Examples of short duration programs are:

 What is not covered by the ICTS mandate?